 That’s it.
 Four months after starting the Canada 150 Challenge of the Rideau Trail, I can now say “Mission accomplished”!
 It was not always easy, I ruined a pair of shoes, but, despite everything, I greatly enjoyed all these hours on the Rideau Trail.

-I had only 25 kilometers left to complete my challenge, 25 kilometers that I hiked in two weekends.
-One of these days of hiking has probably been the most enjoyable so far; the other was probably one of the most difficult.
+I had only 25 kilometres left to complete my challenge, 25 kilometres that I hiked in two weekends.
+One of these days of hiking has probably been the most enjoyable so far; the other was probably one of the hardest.

 The last time, I stopped my hike in Port Elmsley, and that’s where I resumed it.
 I had about 17 kilometres to do before arriving in Perth, where I had parked my car.
 And I could not seriously have asked for a better day for this hike.
 It was sunny and rather hot for an October day.
 The colorful leaves waltzed gently in the wind and the landscape seemed magical under this fall sky.

 The trail was rather pleasant.
 After following Route 43 for a few miles, it made me jump over a fence to continue on private lands.
 These lands consisted of small woodlands and fields, punctuated here and there with fences that I had to climb over with stiles.
 I did not meet anyone during these few hours of walking, but the old carcasses of a car and a tractor reminded me that I was not so far from civilization.

 At a certain point, the trail meets the Tay River, a tributary of the Rideau Canal.
 From there, the trail quietly follows the river to Perth.
 Although pretty, this portion of the trail was almost monotonous, if not for the snake that made me jump by sliding nonchalantly in front of me (and since that encounter with a snake on a trail in Taiwan, I’m really not fond of snakes).